 In his autobiography Walcott criticised Capello’s management style, suggesting the Italian is "cold and clinical", although the Gunners man insists that there are no hard feelings between the two and dismissed reports he had a 'clear-the-air' meeting with the former Juventus boss.

-Walcott is hoping England can bring their away form to Wembley as they prepare to face Gary Speed’s Wales on Tuesday following their Euro 2012 qualifying win over Bulgaria on Friday.
+Walcott is hoping England can bring its away form to Wembley as they prepare to face Gary Speed’s Wales on Tuesday following their Euro 2012 qualifying win over Bulgaria on Friday.

 "We’ve got a great balance in the squad, there is so much competition for places and the pace we have going forward is fantastic, not just from the players on the pitch but those on the bench too.
 The third goal against Bulgaria was really attacking and great to see.